StructuralEquationModels/StructuralEquationModels.jl/README.md

 - Optim.jl and NLopt.jl to provide a range of different Optimizers/Linesearches.
 - FiniteDiff.jl and ForwardDiff.jl to provide gradients for user-defined loss functions.

-Before the release of the package, we are still working on
+At the moment, we are still working on
-- optimizing performance for big models with hundreds of parameters
+- optimizing performance for big models (with hundreds of parameters)

 # Questions?